cchauve/PlasBin-flow/README.md

-True plasmid bins for a sample are defined by mapping the sample contigs to the true plasmids, and discarding any mapping with identity below `pid_threshold p` (default value 0.95) and contig coverage below `--cov_threshold c` (default value 0.8).
+True plasmid bins for a sample are defined by mapping the sample contigs to the true plasmids, and discarding any mapping with identity below `pid_threshold p` (default value = 0.95) and contig coverage below `--cov_threshold c` (default value = 0.8).

 The file `input_file` must contain the fields `sample`, `gfa`, and `pls_fasta`.

 The resulting ground truth file `out_dir/<sample name>.ground_truth.tsv` lists contigs mapped to plasmids associated with the sample.
-A line in the ground truth TSV file should contain the name or id of the plasmid in the first column and a contig that has been mapped to the plasmid in the second column.
-The file can contain other information as long as the first two columns contain the plasmid and contig ids respectively.
+A line in the ground truth TSV file should contain the name of the plasmid in the first column and a contig that has been mapped to the plasmid in the second column.
+The file can contain other information as long as the first two columns contain the plasmid and contig names respectively.
 ```
 P1 C1
 P1 C2